Also available in: Español

 How to activate the Sweet Stop and Shop offer?

-- Have your LE BHV MARAIS voucher with you which you can only get from our new INSIDR Passport
+- Have your LE BHV MARAIS voucher with you which you can only download from here.

 - Pay for your purchase (there will be an automatic 10% discount for purchases amounting at least 170€)